NimbleArchitect/kubectl-ice/docs/usage.md

 Prints container name and restart count for individual containers.
 If no name is specified the container restart counts of all pods in the current namespace are shown.

-The T column in the table output denotes S for Standard and I for init containers
+The T column in the table output denotes S for Standard, I for init and E for Ephemerial containers

 ``` shell
 Usage: